Overview

 - The monastic complex – Climb the 600 rough stone steps to reach the east‑side monastery.
 Six beehive huts, a small church dedicated to St Michael and a walled garden reveal the austere life of the early Christians.

 - Wildlife – Little Skellig hosts the world’s second‑largest gannet colony (≈23 000 pairs) and both islands support puffins, Arctic terns, Manx shearwaters, fulmars, cormorants and guillemots.
-Grey seals, basking sharks, minke whales and even leather‑back turtles have been recorded in the surrounding waters.
+Grey seals, basking sharks, minke whales and occasional leather‑back turtles have been recorded in the surrounding waters.

 - Underwater world – Divers can explore cliffs that plunge to 60 m (200 ft), encountering abundant marine life.